Virtual algebraic fibrations of surface-by-surface groups and orbits of the mapping class group: Introduction

 \subsection{Acknowledgements:}

 The first author was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2044--390685587, Mathematics M\"unster: Dynamics--Geometry--Structure.
 The second author was partially supported by the Simons Foundation Collaboration Grant For Mathematicians 524230.
-The third author was partially supported by NSF grant DMS - 2005353.
+The third author was partially supported by National Science Foundation grant DMS - 2005353.
+The authors wish to thank the referees for their excellent reports, which greatly improved the presentation.